 Sean Granville

-As former Chief Operations Officer and Chief Nuclear Officer of Ontario Power Generation, Sean Granville was responsible for all of OPG's generating fleet, with a capacity of over 15,400 megawatts of electricity.
-This consisted of 10 nuclear units, 66 hydro stations, two thermal stations, one solar facility, as well as oversight of OPG subsidiaries, Atura Power and Eagle Creek Renewable Energy.
+As former Chief Operations Officer and Chief Nuclear Officer of Ontario Power Generation (OPG), Sean Granville was responsible for all of OPG's generating fleet, with a capacity of over 15,400 megawatts of electricity.
+This consisted of 10 nuclear units, 66 hydro stations, two thermal stations, one solar facility, as well as oversight of OPG subsidiaries Atura Power and Eagle Creek Renewable Energy.
 Mr. Granville's nuclear career spans 39 years including three years at Point Lepreau Nuclear Generating Station in New Brunswick.
-Mr. Granville's energy industry experience includes a WANO secondment, membership of the Canadian Nuclear Association and the CANDU Owners Group.
-Mr. Granville is also a board member of Women in Nuclear and past chair of the Canadian CNO Forum, as well as past member of the INPO Executive Advisory Group.
+Mr. Granville's energy industry experience includes a World Association of Nuclear Operators secondment, as well as membership in the Canadian Nuclear Association and the CANDU Owners Group.
+Mr. Granville is also a board member of Women in Nuclear and past chair of the Canadian Chief Nuclear Officer Forum, as well as a past member of the Institute of Nuclear Power Operations Executive Advisory Group.
 Mr. Granville is currently providing executive consulting services to the energy industry.
-Mr. Granville is a graduate of the University of Waterloo with a B.A.Sc. in mechanical engineering.
+Mr. Granville is a graduate of the University of Waterloo with a Bachelor of Applied Science in Mechanical Engineering.

 Ronald L. Jamieson

 Ronald L. Jamieson is a former member of the Board of Directors of the Ontario Power Authority.
-Prior to his retirement in late 2005, he served as Senior Vice-President of Aboriginal Banking at BMO Financial Group.
+Prior to his retirement in late 2005, he served as Senior Vice-President of Aboriginal Banking at Bank of Montreal Financial Group.
 Mr. Jamieson has held several senior executive positions in the financial services industry.
-Throughout his career, he has also been active in economic development initiatives for Aboriginal communities across Canada.
-Mr. Jamieson also served as Chairman, President and CEO of Ontario Energy Corporation, whose mandate was to invest or participate in energy projects throughout Canada.
-He is also Chairman of the Canadian Council for Aboriginal Business and was recently named President of First Canadian Property Investments Ltd. In 2014, Mr. Jamieson was awarded the Order of Ontario and the Order of Canada, as well as receiving an honorary doctoral degree from Nipissing University.
+Throughout his career, he has also been active in economic development initiatives for Indigenous communities across Canada.
+Mr. Jamieson served as Chairman, President and CEO of Ontario Energy Corporation, whose mandate was to invest or participate in energy projects throughout Canada.
+He is also chairman of the Canadian Council for Aboriginal Business and was recently named president of First Canadian Property Investments Ltd. In 2014, Mr. Jamieson was awarded the Order of Ontario and the Order of Canada, as well as receiving an honorary doctoral degree from Nipissing University.

 Josée Pilon

-Josée Pilon is a Master of Business Administration graduate of Laval University.
-She was a member of the steering committee on the evaluation project for the rehabilitation of Gentilly-2.
+Josée Pilon holds a Master of Business Administration from Laval University.
+She was a member of the steering committee on the evaluation project for the refurbishment of the Gentilly-2 nuclear reactor.
 As a special projects manager, she is responsible for evaluating business opportunities for new sources of energy from the private sector, including wind power, biomass and hydroelectric.
-She is also involved on the financial impact evaluation of new hydroelectric projects on municipalities.
+She is also involved in the evaluation of the financial impact of new hydroelectric projects on municipalities.
 Prior to her current position, she held numerous business development positions in international projects.

 Subo Sinnathamby